joe7575/nanobasic-mod/manual.md

 CLRSCR()
 ```

-The CLRCRS function is used to clear the screen.
+The CLRSCR function is used to clear the screen.

 ### GETCURX